Ultimate Guide to Carpet Repair: Mastering How to Patch a Carpet Hole

 Introduction: The Art of Carpet Maintenance

-Step-by-Step Guide to Patching a Carpet Hole
+Ultimate Guide to Patching a Carpet Hole

-6. Apply the Adhesive: Spread carpet adhesive on the underside of the patch and around the edges of the hole.
+6. Apply Adhesive: Spread carpet adhesive on the underside of the patch and around the edges of the hole.
 Carefully position the patch into the hole and press down firmly.

 7. Seal and Blend: Use a rolling pin or your hands to blend the edges of the patch with the surrounding carpet.
 Place heavy books over the patched area for at least 24 hours to ensure a strong bond.